KhartesViewer/khartes/README.md

 * Have a fragment that is active (one that is accepting new nodes)

-* Make sure you are in add-node mode (the cursor is shaped like a cross)
+* Make sure you are in add-node mode (the cursor is shaped like a crosshair)

 * You need to be working in one of the two top windows in the Data Slices area.